 Those preferring an Asian selection will be pleased.
 Besides the usual dim sum selection, there is a live station that cooks you your favourite char siew noodles.
 There are also udon, sushi, tamago chirashi (yum!), Malay fried rice, otah, nasi lemak, masala, and vegetable curry.

 Guests who require a sweet boost in the morning can rely on this restaurant for their needs.
-Their pastry selection includes donuts, muffins, as well as a wide variety of local treats.
-Traditional biscuits are there for your taking, while local delicacies including grass jelly, chilled soya beancurd, pandan chiffon cake, kueh tutu, and the red bean soup are available.
+Their pastry selection includes doughnuts, muffins, as well as a wide variety of local treats.
+Traditional biscuits are there for your taking, while local delicacies including grass jelly, chilled soya beancurd, pandan chiffon cake, kueh tutu, and red bean soup are available.
 The list goes on.

 By now, you should have realised that we were really trying our best to list down all the different food choices.
 We trust in the consistency in the food quality at Pan Pacific Singapore, judging from what we tasted at Pacific Club Lounge.
 Hence, this is a breakfast not to be missed!